-.1 Supply and install a 250m square, 100mm deep, junction box on the wall, 50mm above ceiling tile height on the hallway side of the classroom.
+- .1 Supply and install a 250m square, 100mm deep, junction box on the wall, 50mm above ceiling tile height on the hallway side of the classroom.
 Install one 10 position terminal strip and one RJ-45 Ethernet receptacle within the box and affix with #8 screws.
-Connect this junction box to the PCU cabinet with a 19mm EMT and a 13mm EMT.

-.2 School interface strip: Provide separation between the output and input locations.
-Wire points to PCU and ensure each shield and drain wire to be taken back to PCU and terminated there.
+Connect this junction box to the PCU cabinet with a 19mm EMT and a 13mm EMT. - .2 School interface strip: Provide separation between the output and input locations.
+Wire points to PCU and ensure shield and drain wires are taken back to PCU and terminated there.
 Affix a layout sheet on the door inside surface.
 Label locations as follows:

-Wire pair #1: Mechanical Alarm (relay output) Wire pair #2: Security Alarm (relay output) Wire pair #3: Time Clock (dry contact input) Wire pair #4 + shield: MS/TP) EIA-485 School Network (BACnet
+Wire pair #1: Mechanical Alarm (relay output)

+Wire pair #2: Spare

+Wire pair #3: Time Clock (dry contact input)

+Wire pair #4 + shield: EIA-485 School Network (BACnet MS/TP)

+(Install termination resistor)